mxskylar/phlexicon/README.md

 # phlexicon
-A phonetic catalog for lexions: Study a language.
+A phonetic catalog for lexicons: Study a language.
 Document its vocabulary.
-Anlyze its accents.
+Analyze its accents.